jon-walker/project_resume/README.md

 [W3 Schools CSS Selectors Reference](https://www.w3schools.com/cssref/css_selectors.asp)

+Used to choose advanced selectors that would allow me to target elements without adding unnecessary classes.

 [Tooltipster Documentation](http://iamceege.github.io/tooltipster/)

+jQuery plugin used in the contact section.

 [jQuery API Reference](http://api.jquery.com/)

+Used in constructing custom skills filter.
+Referenced available event listeners and functions in jQuery.

 [50 Amazing jQuery Plugins](https://tutorialzine.com/2013/04/50-amazing-jquery-plugins)

+I used this to find a useful jQuery plugin.
+This is where I found textillate.js which builds on animate.css and lettering.js to allow for special text effects.

 [CSS Tricks - Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

+I used this reference properties that can be set on flex containers.

 [Textillate Github Repo](https://github.com/jschr/textillate)

+This is the source for my second jQuery plugin.

 ## Deductions